covcom/205CDE/labs/07 JavaScript Tools/worksheet.md

 ### 5.2 Test Your Understanding

-Lets use the debugger to help fix a problem with our program:
+Use the debugger to help fix a problem with our program:

-1. It is currently possible to add duplicate items.
+It is currently possible to add duplicate items.
 Instead of adding duplicated the quantity should increase by one.
-2. Add a breakpoint

 ## 6 Local Storage